syncfusion-content/wpf-docs/wpf/Control-Dependencies.md

 # Control Dependencies in Syncfusion's WPF Controls

-This section lists needed assembly or NuGet references to use any control in the  application.
-You can refer to the [installation and deployment section](https://help.syncfusion.com/wpf/installation-and-upgrade/system-requirements) to know assembly installation location and [NuGet packages](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages) section to know how to add NuGet reference.
+This section contains a list of assembly or NuGet references required to use any control in the  application.
+You can refer to the [installation and deployment section](https://help.syncfusion.com/wpf/installation-and-upgrade/system-requirements) to know about assembly installation location and [NuGet packages](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages) section to know how to add NuGet reference.

 You can refer to the [syncfusion controls section](https://help.syncfusion.com/wpf/add-syncfusion-controls) to learn how to add syncfusion control.

 N> Starting with version 16.2(2018 Vol 2), the `Syncfusion.Licensing.dll` will be added as reference for all the Syncfusion WPF controls.
-Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key) for more information.
+Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key), for more information.

 ## AutoComplete